 The true registration process is less formal than what people anticipate and is strictly between you and your retailers.
 When people purchase EAN or UPC barcodes from us, we provide a transfer of ownership (and certificate of authenticity) for the single or block of barcodes.
-We also send along an excel spreadsheet containing all of the numbers to make it easier to track which barcode goes with each of your products.
+We also send along an Excel spreadsheet containing all of the numbers to make it easier to track which barcode goes with each of your products.
 The process of choosing which barcode goes with which product is completely arbitrary.
-Many people use the spreadsheet that I send to keep track of their barcode assignments.
+Many people use this spreadsheet to keep track of their barcode assignments.

-Then, as you are about to launch a new product and sell it into stores, you assign one of the barcode numbers to the product and then convey the information about that product to your retailer.
-If you are selling products that have variations (size, design, style, quantity, etc.), you will need to assign a different barcode number to each one of these items.
+Then, as you are about to launch a new product and sell it in stores, you assign one of the barcode numbers to the product and then convey the information about that product to your retailer.
+If you are selling products with variations (size, design, style, quantity, etc.), you will need to assign a different barcode number to each one of these items.

 The retailer then inputs this into their inventory management system, which is tied to their electronic point of sale systems.